sven1977/RLlib_UE5_Demo/README.rst

 editor window.

-The important tabs are the `Viewport`, in which you see the character and the camera following it during the game, the `EventGraph` with all the important even blueprint scripts, and some of the blueprint functions, such as `ApplyAction`, `SetReward`, or `ResetEnv`.
+The important tabs are the `Viewport`, in which you see the character and the camera following it during the game, the `EventGraph` with all the important event blueprint scripts, and some of the blueprint functions, such as `ApplyAction`, `SetReward`, or `ResetEnv`.

 .. figure:: images/bp_character_viewport.png